 The United States Congress approved the Coronavirus Aid, Relief, and Economic Security (CARES) Act to provide the country with relief from the impact of COVID-19.
 For a guide about how the act will impact small businesses, click here.

-Businesses are encouraged to apply for SBA Disaster Assistance loans, found here and should stay tuned for more details about the forthcoming Federal Stimulus package, you can visit the U.S. Senate Committee on Small Business & Entrepreneur website to stay up to date on the latest information.
+Connecticut businesses are encouraged to apply for SBA Disaster Assistance loans, found here also visit the U.S. Senate Committee on Small Business & Entrepreneur website to stay up to date on the latest information for additional Federal Stimulus packages.

 DECD’s COVID-19 Business Emergency Response Unit